jessfraz/blog/content/post/routing-traffic-through-tor-docker-container.md

 description = "How to route your traffic through a Tor Docker container."
 +++

-This blog is post is going to explain how to route traffic on your host through a Tor Docker container.
+This blog post is going to explain how to route traffic on your host through a Tor Docker container.

 It's actually a lot simplier than you would think.
 But it involves dealing with